 2. Combine the sauce ingredients in a small bowl and set aside.

 3. Place a wok or wide saute pan over high heat until hot.
 Add the oil, swirling to coat the sides.
 Add the garlic and cook until fragrant, about 10 seconds.
-Add the chicken and asparagus and cook, stirring constantly until the chicken is no longer pink, about 2 minutes.
+Add the chicken, asparagus, bell pepper and cook, stirring constantly until the chicken is no longer pink, about 2 minutes.
 Add the sauce and bring to boil.
 Add the cornstarch solution and cook, stirring, until sauce thickens, about 1 minute.
-Remove pan from heat and stir in jalapeno chili, basil leaves and cashews.
+Remove pan from heat and stir in chili, basil leaves and cashews.